DarceyLloyd/AFTC.js/readme.md

 Then include the version you wish to use, your options are:

+ - <b>aftc.min.js</b> - this is the full aftc.js package compressed, with all the extras (43KB);
+ - aftc.js - this is the full aftc.js package uncompressed with all the extras

+ - aftc.core.min.js - this is the aftc.js core compressed (22KB)
  - aftc.core.js - this is the aftc.js core uncompressed (none of the extras like color, animation, canvas, hide show, fade etc)
- - aftc.core.min.js - this is the aftc.js core compressed
- - aftc.js - this is the full aftc.js package uncompressed with all the extras
- - aftc.min.js - this is the full aftc.js package compressed, with all the extras

 ##### NOTE: You can always customise your build of the AFTC.JS, see the Build Guide below.